MikeHopley/ftl-ships-guide/mantis-b.md

 title: Mantis B
 subtitle: The Basilisk
 ---
+The O2/doors corner is vulnerable to damage and fires.
+This can largely be neutralised with [correct preparation](https://www.youtube.com/watch?v=YWE89mQGzrA).
+It’s possible to [repair vented O2](https://www.youtube.com/watch?v=5SEw_KXdtpk&t=470s) provided you have air in the medbay and Pheromones.
+With an [airless ship](https://www.youtube.com/watch?v=5SEw_KXdtpk&t=942s), you need a level 3 medbay to repair O2.

 Despite its apparent strength, this ship is vulnerable at the start because Mantis crew are terrible at repairs and fire-fighting.
 Plan routes that let you revisit a previous beacon and repair after a disaster.

 Mantis B’s nemesis is an Automated or Zoltan ship with a Small Bomb and Burst Laser 2.
 Even with **perfect** play, you’ll die about 1 time in 3.
 I’m not kidding.